pedromela/TP24ReceivablesApi/README.md

 ]

 # Assumptions
-I assumed that only receivables with a valid closed date will be accounted for the closed statistics and only receivables without a closed date will be accounter for the open statistics.
+I assumed that only receivables with a valid closed date will be accounted for the closed statistics and only receivables without a closed date will be accounted for the open statistics.
+I thought about using the repository pattern but ended up not doing It to avoid adding too much boilerplate code.